Why Cancer Treatment Research Is Critical to Progress against the Disease

 Opportunities in Cancer Treatment Research

 Decades of research on the biology of cancer have revealed insights into the mechanisms that drive the disease.
+Data from molecular and other studies indicate that, even within a given cancer, there are differences in how the cancer behaves and how it responds to treatment.
 In addition to identifying genetic, epigenetic, and other molecular changes that may promote the development and growth of tumors, researchers have learned about the ways that tumors can survive and thrive in the body.

 For example, tumors have the ability to develop their own blood supplies, manipulate the immune system to tamp down immune responses, and recruit normal cells to help them grow.
 Just as important, tumor cells can ignore signals that normally tell old or damaged cells to die.